 On 11th November, 2020, the Cabinet Secretariat issued a notification under the business of allocation rules.
 The notification stated that digital and online media henceforth falls within the jurisdiction of the Ministry of Information and Broadcasting (MIB).
-The notification is being seen a a step forward in regulating OTT platforms & essentially means that MIB will have principal jurisdiction over-
+The notification is being seen a step forward in OTT regulation & essentially means that MIB will have principal jurisdiction over-

 - online news and current affairs content and

 - films and audio visual programmes made available by online content providers (also called OTT providers).

 So, the Ministry of Information and Broadcasting will be looking into the legal and regulatory aspect of OTTs going forward.

 OTT platforms, Amazon Prime and Netflix for example, have witnessed record breaking surge in subscriptions during the lockdown.
 Although these platforms do not publish this information, the Nielsen Smartphone Panel Report says that users averaged almost 4 hours/per week on Video On demand (VOD) Consumption.
 To give you some context, if we just take into account this 12,000 user base survey, that adds to 4,11,428 minutes watched daily. (more eyes, more minutes, more ads, more revenue- the math is simple!)